sarahgharbi/sarahgharbi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second year PhD student at  the University of Mannheim (Germany) and work for ZEW -- Leibniz-Zentrum für Europäische Wirtschaftsforschung.
+I am a second year PhD student in taxation at  the University of Mannheim (Germany) and work for ZEW -- Leibniz-Zentrum für Europäische Wirtschaftsforschung.
 My supervisors are Pr.
 Sebastian Siegloch and Pr.
 Johannes Voget.

 Previously, I interned at the University of California Santa Barbara as a research assistant with Pr.
 Youssef Benzarti, working on taxation.
 I hold a MSc in Economics from ENS Paris-Saclay where I specialized in Microeconomics and Public Economics.